Mechanical Puzzles Addiction

 That’s just half of the work, the other half involves some tricky moves.
 You already know where the pieces should go, but moving them to the place require some counter-intuitive sequencing and moving around.

-3 very well designed packing puzzles, 4L, TUTU and Hat Trick are very similar in the tricky-move part.
-You put one piece in, and another.
-Then inside the box, you slide these pieces around so that the first piece goes nearer to the opening.
+3 very well designed packing puzzles, 4L, TUTU and Hat Trick are similar in the tricky-move part.
+Solving them was really satisfying.

-The interesting part is that the shape of packing box is both a restriction and a clue.
-That’s why I don’t really like Takoyaki, because you could do all the puzzle-solving outside the box.
-Putting pieces in is not difficult at all.
+What’s interesting is that, the shape of packing box is both a restriction and a clue.
+That’s why I don’t like Takoyaki.
+Because you could do all the puzzle-solving outside the box, putting pieces into the box is not difficult at all.

 Tray Packing Puzzle (2D)